Liquor Liability Insurance: Costs and Coverage

 As you can see, liquor liability insurance is often best when paired with other policies your business may need:

-- BOP: A BOP is usually a combination of coverages for the actual business (property and operations).
-It’s often more cost-effective to bundle the property owners and general liability into the BOP.
+- Business owners policy (BOP): A BOP is a combination of general liability and first-party property for the actual business (property and operations).
+Often, it’s more cost-effective to bundle these coverages into the BOP than to buy them separately.

 Bottom Line

-Owning and running a small business can be difficult and stressful.
 Having a liquor liability insurance policy can provide the peace of mind that comes from knowing that, in the event of an unforeseen circumstance, there’s help available.
-Whether you’re serving liquor at a one-time event as a nonprofit organization or you’re in the business of selling and serving alcohol, you’ll want to consider purchasing a liquor liability insurance policy.
+Whether you’re serving liquor at a one-time event as a nonprofit organization or are in the business of selling and serving alcohol, you’ll want to consider purchasing a liquor liability insurance policy.